Mbed-TLS/mbedtls/README.md

 ### PSA implementation in Mbed TLS

 Mbed TLS includes a reference implementation of the PSA Cryptography API.
+This implementation is not yet as mature as the rest of the library.
+Some parts of the code have not been reviewed as thoroughly, and some parts of the PSA implementation are not yet well optimized for code size.

+The X.509 and TLS code can use PSA cryptography for a limited subset of operations.
+To enable this support, activate the compilation option `MBEDTLS_USE_PSA_CRYPTO` in `config.h`.

 There are currently a few deviations where the library does not yet implement the latest version of the specification.
 Please refer to the [compliance issues on Github](https://github.com/ARMmbed/mbed-crypto/labels/compliance) for an up-to-date list.